GlenKPeterson/PdfLayoutManager/README.md

 PdfLayoutManager
 ================
 A page-layout manager for PDFBox to do things like line-breaking, page-breaking, and tables.
-Uses a box-model for styles.
+Uses a box-model (like HTML) for styles.
 Requires PDFBox which in turn requires Log4J or apache commons Logging.

 Usage Example